jenkinsci/misc-info-tools-plugin/README.md

 # Misc Jenkins pipeline functions

+This plugin's functionality is meant to make it a lot easier to trigger dynamic upstream checks when it comes to massive numbers of multi branch pipelines.
+When you have jobs with slightly different names coming and going in the thousands, having to write multiple script rest calls gets rather cumbersome.
+The ability to use just 2 key words to sanity check the upstream jobs is very handy.

 This project provides useful information expressed through functions in a Jenkinsfile pipeline.
 The features include:

   1. Provides a list of job paths based on regular expression white/black lists.